Black Friday 2021 shopping was way down on previous years

-As reported by CNBC, American consumers are increasingly turning towards digital channels for shopping, for various reasons, all linked to the Covid-19 pandemic.
+A report from Sensormatic Solutions says American consumers are increasingly turning towards digital channels for shopping for various reasons, all linked to the Covid-19 pandemic.
 These include shut-down stores, fears of catching the new omicron variant, or supply chain disturbances that result in half-empty shelves and late arrivals.

-On Thanksgiving day, visits to brick-and-mortar stores “cratered” 90.4%, CNBC added, as key retailers such as Target, Walmart, or Best Buy, kept their stoles closed over the holidays.
+On Thanksgiving day, visits to brick-and-mortar stores “cratered” 90.4%, CNBC added, as key retailers such as Target, Walmart, or Best Buy, kept their stores closed over the holidays.

 Things aren’t looking a lot better online, either.
 On e-commerce sites, consumers spent $8.9 billion on Black Friday, a little less compared to the $9 billion spent a year ago, Adobe Analytics’ data has shown.
 According to Adobe’s report, this is the first time ever that growth pulled back, compared to the year before.